nmalwinka/nmalwinka/README.md

 ### Hi there 👋

 # 💫 About Me:
-I am a computational biologist with >5 years of experience in collaborative research and NGS data analysis. <br>I am providing bioinformatics support to Patrick Chinnery’s group at MRC MBU, University of Cambridge. <br>With expertise and experience in scientific research and bioinformatics, I am uniquely positioned to integrate and consult on both areas of wet lab and dry lab research. <br>My passion is seeing scientific advances benefiting the world.
+I am a computational biologist with >5 years of experience in collaborative research and NGS data analysis.
+I am providing bioinformatics support to Patrick Chinnery’s group at MRC MBU, University of Cambridge.
+With expertise and experience in scientific research and bioinformatics, I am uniquely positioned to integrate and consult on both areas of wet lab and dry lab research.
+My passion is seeing scientific advances benefiting the world.

 ## 🌐 Socials: